paulstothard/helpful_links/README.md

 - [ClipGrab](https://clipgrab.org) - A free downloader and converter for YouTube, Vimeo, Facebook and many other online video sites.
 - [Clipy/Clipy](https://github.com/Clipy/Clipy) - Clipboard extension app for macOS.
 - [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites to improve performance and user experience.
+- [Dot](https://www.trydot.app) - A macOS menu bar calendar app that puts your full schedule, meeting reminders, and one-click joining tools right in the menu bar for fast access to events and calendars.
 - [dwarvesf/hidden](https://github.com/dwarvesf/hidden) - An ultra-light MacOS utility that helps hide menu bar icons.
 - [filiph/unsure](https://github.com/filiph/unsure) - Allows you to perform calculations with uncertain values by inputting ranges (e.g., 10~15) instead of exact numbers.
 It uses Monte Carlo simulations to provide probabilistic results, helping you understand the range and likelihood of possible outcomes.
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web extension for saving a faithful copy of a complete web page in a single HTML file.